saralemus7/GooglePlay-AnalysisProject/03-regression-analysis/regression-analysis.md

     ##   `median(Rating)` `IQR(Rating)`
     ##              <dbl>         <dbl>
     ## 1              4.3           0.5

+As shown above, the distribution of our response variable, `rating` appears to be left-skewed.
+This will be important to take into account as we continue our analysis as it may require a transformation; however, our model is robust to departures in normality so we will continue.
+We determined to report median and IQR as our summary statistics because the distribution of `rating` appears to be left-skewed.
+The median rating of an app is approximately **4.3** and the IQR is **0.5**.

+#### Univariate Analysis

     ## # A tibble: 33 x 2
     ##    Category          n